-Something to consider
+Something to Consider

 Students with an advertising and marketing degree could find themselves working not only in advertising agencies or consumer-product companies, but also in other media outlets that depend on ad revenue, including: magazines, newspapers, publishers, television and radio.
-Political or non-profit organizations also rely heavily on advertising and marketing.
+Political or non-profit and advocacy organizations also rely heavily on advertising and marketing.
 Job titles include: creative manager, advertising sales representative, graphic designer, market research analyst, copywriter and video editor.